 Grab your cleaning items, head to your bathroom or kitchen and follow the steps below:

-1. First, we want to get the makeup residue out of the brushes before we can sanitize them.
-So, take your chosen cleanser and put a small amount in your hand and rub and rinse the brush until the water runs clear.
+First, we want to get the makeup residue out of the brushes before we can sanitize them.
+So, take your chosen cleanser and put a small amount in your hand and rub and rinse the brush until all the product is removed from the bristles.

 Extra Tip: If you have a stained synthetic hair brush which may be a bit stubborn to clean, use a small (very, very small) amount of olive oil and rub into the bristles, and rinse again with soap and hot water.
 It should get the last remnants out just fine.